 The project has developed a SEP, which will be implemented during both construction, commissioning and operations.
-This will also need to be updated and made applicable prior to the operational phase.
+As a live document this will need to be updated as and when is necessary to ensure the document remains valid with respect to the Project and the applicable stakeholders.
 The SEP includes a suitable grievance mechanism to allow local community complaints to be raised in a clear process.

-Note: All processes relating to Stakeholder Engagement should refer to the Project Specific Stakeholder Engagement Plan (SEP).
+Note: All processes relating to Stakeholder Engagement should refer to the Project Specific SEP.